Coastal Exterminating Co

 The company is licensed for 6 service categories, including pest control, termite treatment, lawn & landscape care, wildlife removal, crack & crevice treatment, and structural fumigation.
 This broad licensing reflects their capacity to handle a wide range of pest management needs, from routine household pest treatment to specialized services.

-Coastal Exterminating Co maintains a strong 4.8-star rating on Google based on 51 customer reviews, placing them among the highest-rated pest control providers in the Houston area.
+Coastal Exterminating Co maintains a strong 4.8-star rating based on 50+ customer reviews, placing them among the highest-rated pest control providers in the Houston area.

 Also listed on Google as